MrBounty/PZ-Mod---Doc/Test MP mod.md

 -In one game, click on Host

--Change the options of your server to add you mod and other, you don't have steam workshop anymore
+-Change the options of your server to add you mod and other, you don't have steam workshop anymore so you need to put your mod in `C:\Users\User\Zomboid\mods`

 -Start the server